DanTheServerMan/ansible/proxmox-roles/proxmox-time/README.md

-proxmox-nfs
+proxmox-time
 =========

-Created to automate the configuration of NFS storage on ProxMox using the API.
+Created to automate the configuration of time on ProxMox.

-While you can use blockinfile to directly manage /etv/pve/storage.cfg, in my experience, this started to have issues when having multiple datastores.
-Plus, I wanted to see what using the API would look like.
-So, you will have to handle credentials to use this module.
-See below.

-**NOTE**: At the time of writing, if the NFS configuration already exists, the playbook will complete but return large failure code output for that specific task - this is why I print out a cleaner message afterwards so you can confirm the status of the configuration.
+I noticed, perhaps ancedotally on 9.0.6, that setting the timezone for the OS did not reflect the timezone available in the UI (under Host > System > Time) - I have since added an API call to set it via the API *in addition* to the host OS.

 Requirements
 ------------

 - A ProxMox installation with network connectivity to your device.
-It also assumes that there is a NAS on your network with properly configured exports.
 - This role was developed targeting PVE 9.0.6.

 Role Variables
 --------------

 You need to define two variables for logging in to generate a token before using the API.
 I recommend, and use, ansible-vault.
 The variables you need to define is:
 ```
 username: [YOUR_USER]@[DOMAIN]